oss-review-toolkit/ort/website/docs/intro.md

 * Create a source code archive for your software project and its dependencies to comply with certain licenses or have your own copy as nothing on the internet is forever
 * Correct package metadata or licensing findings yourself, using InnerSource or with the help of the FOSS community

-ORT can be used as library (for programmatic use), via a command line interface (for scripted use), or via its CI integrations.
+ORT can be used as a library (for programmatic use), via a command line interface (for scripted use), or via its CI integrations.
 It consists of the following tools which can be combined into a *highly customizable* pipeline:

 * [*Analyzer*](tools/analyzer.md) - determines the dependencies of projects and their metadata, abstracting which package managers or build systems are actually being used.